-Resources Description "Programming of Life" Book Description "Probability's Nature and Nature's Probability: A Call to Scientific Integrity" Description "Probability's Nature and Nature's Probability -- Lite A Sequel for the Non-Scientist and a Clarion Call to Scientific Integrity" Book Description "Programming of Life Prerequisites" Book Description "Programming of Life" (2012 Telly Award winner for best educational video) DVD
+Resources Description "Programming of Life" Book (has ranked #1 in Molecular Biology) Description "Probability's Nature and Nature's Probability: A Call to Scientific Integrity" Description "Probability's Nature and Nature's Probability -- Lite A Sequel for the Non-Scientist and a Clarion Call to Scientific Integrity" Book Description "Programming of Life Prerequisites" Book Description "Programming of Life" (2012 Telly Award winner for best educational video) DVD

 Service Activities Science presentations on most continents (including in Russia, China, Australia, New Zealand, England, and Germany) cover topics from natural and informational sciences (e.g. Scence vs Pseudoscience),addressing questions like: Can undirected natural processes account for mass, energy, life, or speciation?
 What is the role of chance?
 Are we just incredibly lucky?
 What is information and what does it have to do with life?
 Is Intelligent Design science or religion and why is it important?
 Is ID unambiguously detectable by empirical science?